Lesson 1 Images

 Map showing projected path of Hurricane Karl as of September 24, 2004, in the North Atlantic Ocean.

-Text description of the three-day forecast for Hurricane Karl (2004) image.
+Text description of the five-day forecast for Hurricane Erin later in its life image.

-The image is a map depicting the projected path of Hurricane Karl as of September 24, 2004.
+The image is a map depicting the projected path of Hurricane Erin as of 5 AM on August 22, 2025.
 The map covers portions of the North Atlantic Ocean, with visible regions including the eastern coast of North America, Greenland, and part of Europe.
-The map is marked with latitude and longitude lines in blue, with landmasses depicted in green.
-The trajectory of Hurricane Karl is shown as a white cone indicating the potential track, along with specific forecast center positions marked by dots.
-The path is labeled with times and dates, showing movement from 5 AM Friday to 2 AM Sunday.
-Various symbols indicate strength, particularly "H" for sustained winds over 73 mph and "S" for sustained winds between 39-73 mph.
+The map is marked with latitude and longitude lines, with landmasses depicted in gray.
+The trajectory of Hurricane Erin is shown as a white cone indicating the potential track, along with specific forecast center positions marked by dots.
+The path is labeled with times and dates, showing movement from 5 AM Friday to 2 AM Wednesday.
+Various symbols indicate strength, particularly "H" for a hurricane and "S" for a tropical storm.

 Credit: National Hurricane Center